Glossary: CBD Oil Terminology You Should Know

 Terpene: Terpenes are a large and diverse class of organic compounds produced by plants.
 These compounds are often associated with a specific odor.
 They are known to produce a wide variety of potential benefits alongside cannabinoids via the entourage effect.

 Terpsolate: A type of product created by combining a CBD isolate and terpene extract.

-Water Soluble CBD: A form of CBD that is water soluble made by using nanoemulsions or liposomes.
+Water Soluble CBD: A form of CBD that is water-soluble made by breaking an extract into tiny particles using nanoemulsions or liposomes.
 This type of CBD is more bioavailable than oil-based products.